Try one of these beautiful nature-inspired egg decorating ideas by Sarah Olmsted of Imagine Childhood this year with your kids.

 Kids love making them, and after all the creative fun, you end up with pretty heirlooms that look beautiful year after year.

-Once you gather your craft supplies together (check below for a few of our favorites), all you have to do is select a subject that your child loves at the moment (bugs, butterflies, flowers, stars, planets, etc.) and dive right in.
+First gather your craft supplies together (check below for a few of our favorites).
+Then select a subject that your child loves at the moment (bugs, butterflies, flowers, stars, planets, etc.) and dive right in.
 Best of all, it’s easy to adapt the project to any age or skill level.

 The simplest versions require only stickers or clear wax crayons and egg dye.
 If your kids are older and a little more ambitious, they can try their hand at our cameo eggs and make lovely silhouettes.
 Have a budding artist on your hands?
 Try lifelike painting from your favorite guide books!